pksilen/vitja-service/README.md

 # Vitja service

 TODO:
+_ On second round, give getEntityMetadata a caching parameter set to true
 - By default following fields are Hashed (and salted), or use @NotHashed annotation
     - password
 - By default following fields are encrypted, or use @NotEncrypted annotation